 \subsubsection{Two-layer Consensus Safety}

-.\\ \textbf{Theorem.} \textit{ The two-layer consensus protocol guarantees safety, ensuring that only blocks approved by a unanimous vote in the first phase or by a majority vote in the second phase are accepted, and rejected blocks do not affect the state evolution in subsequent epochs.}
+\textbf{Theorem.} The two-layer consensus protocol ensures safety by accepting blocks approved either unanimously in the first phase or by a majority vote in the second phase.
+Rejected blocks do not impact subsequent state evolution.

-\begin{proof} To prove the safety of the two-layer consensus protocol, we will demonstrate that: \begin{enumerate} \item If a block is unanimously accepted in the first phase, it is considered safe and will not proceed to the second phase for further processing.
-Its vote signatures are sent to the control shard. \item If a block does not receive unanimous voting in the first phase, it will proceed to the second phase for further processing. \item Only the process blocks that are embedded in the control block and achieve majority approval in the second phase are accepted, ensuring safety. \item Rejected blocks in the second phase do not impact the state evolution in subsequent epochs, maintaining safety. \end{enumerate}
+\begin{proof} To prove safety: \begin{enumerate} \item Unanimously approved blocks in the first phase are considered safe and not processed further. \item Blocks lacking unanimous approval proceed to the second phase for verification. \item Only process blocks with majority approval in the second phase are accepted, ensuring safety. \item Rejected blocks in the second phase have no impact on subsequent state evolution, maintaining safety. \end{enumerate}

-\textbf{Proof of Claim 1:} Suppose a block $B$ is unanimously accepted in the first phase.
-This implies that all nodes in the process shard agree on $B$.
-Since the consensus protocol used in the first phase is a binary vote-based and synchronous consensus protocol, all honest nodes will reach the same verdict for $B$ within the time-bound $T_1$.
-As long as there is no adversarial behavior in the process shard, unanimous approval is guaranteed.
-Therefore, block $B$ is considered safe and will not proceed to the second phase for further processing.
-The vote signatures are sent to the control shard to finalize the verdicts.

-\textbf{Proof of Claim 2:} Now, consider a block $B'$ that does not receive unanimous voting in the first phase.
-This implies that there are adversarial nodes in the process shard.
-Either the block $B'$ is a block containing wrong information, or there exist adversarial nodes, not voting to accept $B'$.
-Since the consensus protocol requires unanimous approval for a block, $B'$ cannot be considered safe without further verification.
-Hence, $B'$ will proceed to the second phase for further processing.

-\textbf{Proof of Claim 3:} In the second phase, the nodes in the control shard verify the process blocks embedded in the control block proposed by the leader node.
-If the control block achieves majority approval within the time-bound $T_2$, it means that the majority of nodes in the control shard agree with the decision made by the leader node.
-This majority agreement ensures safety by accepting only the process blocks that are marked as accepted by the leader node.
-The accepted blocks are considered safe and reliable for the subsequent state evolution.

-\textbf{Proof of Claim 4:} If a process block of epoch $X+1$ is rejected in an accepted control block, the corresponding process shard will not undergo any new state evolution in epoch $X+1$.
-Instead, the state of the process shard in epoch $X+1$ remains the same as in epoch $X$.
-This ensures safety by maintaining the consistency and integrity of the state across epochs.
-Rejected blocks do not affect the state evolution in subsequent epochs, preventing any potentially malicious or incorrect blocks from disrupting the system's operation.

-Based on the proofs of the above claims, we can conclude that the two-layer consensus protocol guarantees safety.
-Only blocks that achieve unanimous approval in the first phase or are embedded in the control block and achieve majority approval in the second phase are accepted, while rejected blocks do not impact the state evolution in subsequent epochs.
+\textbf{Proof of Claim 1:} Unanimously accepted blocks are safe, as all nodes in the process shard agree within the time-bound $T_1$.
+No adversarial behavior guarantees unanimous approval.